mys-lang/mys/README.rst

 Mys is mainly targeting resource constrained single and multi core embedded systems, but is just as useful in desktop environments.

-Notable differences to Python:

-- Traits instead of classic inheritence.

-- Statically typed.

-- Bytes and strings are mutable.

-- Integers are bound (i32, u32, i64, ...).

-- Iterators/generators do not (yet?) exist.

-- Rust-like generic functions and classes.

-- Only packages.
-No stand alone modules.

-- Compiled to machine code.
-No interpreter.

-- Data races and memory corruption possible, but unlikely.

-- No async.

-- Only ``from ... import ...`` is allowed. ``import ...`` is not.

-- Only functions, enums, traits, classes and variables can be imported, not modules.

 .. |discord| image:: https://img.shields.io/discord/777073391320170507?label=Discord&logo=discord&logoColor=white
 .. _discord: https://discord.gg/GFDN7JvWKS